C Style: Construction and Remodel 101

 PRECONSTRUCTION

 Hiring an interior design expert early is the secret to success.
 She or he will know appropriate contractors, architects, landscapers, and subs for your scope of work.
-And these will be people hemaya3 or she has worked with previously and can vouch for.
+And these will be people he or she has worked with previously and can vouch for.

 Honestly, the most disciplined projects are the ones where I’m brought on at inception.
 So, I feel strongly about hiring a design professional first.
 Big emphasis on professional.
 This will not cost you more; it will save you money.
 I can’t tell you how often I get calls for remodels after the construction has been completed.
 At that point, the budget is almost depleted and there’s very little patience left.
 An awful combo.
 Further, the materials have already been selected and purchased by the contractor or architect.
 A big no-no. A reputable contractor or architect will have zero desire to select your materials.
 If this happens, it’s a red alert.
 The best ones will want to bring on a designer ASAP so the project moves along swiftly.